robert1003/ComputerNetworkProject-2020/phase2/README.md

 ## Persistent HTTP

 I added `Connection: Keep-Alive` in the header to keep the socket alive.
-This slightly reduces the loading time of the webpage as the number of Connecting/TLS setup decreases.
+This slightly reduces the loading time of the webpage as the number of Connecting/TLS setup decreases (the setup is only needed when establishing a socket connection).

 ## Message Board and Register/Login/Logout